akka/akka-projection/docs/src/main/paradox/getting-started.md

 Scala
 :  @@snip [ShoppingCartApp.scala](/examples/src/test/scala/docs/guide/ShoppingCartApp.scala) { #guideSourceProviderSetup }

-## Part 2: Build a simple Projection handler
+## Part 2: Build a Stateful Projection handler

 While building a projection there are several non-functional requirements to consider.
 _What technology to project into?
 What message delivery semantics are acceptable for the system?
 Is it compatible with the chosen Source Provider to enable exactly-once message delivery?
 Does runtime state need to be maintained in the projection while it's running?_
 It's up to the user to choose the right answers to these questions, but you must research if the answers to these questions compatible with each other.

+For this guide we will create a Projection that represents all checked out shopping carts and all the items that were purchased.
-For the purpose of this guide we will persist our Projection to Cassandra with at-least-once semantics and state will not be required in the projection handler itself.
+For the purpose of this guide we will persist our Projection to Cassandra with at-least-once semantics.
+The Projection itself will be represented as a Cassandra table.

-To proceed we must add the Cassandra Projection implementation to our project:
+To proceed we must add the Cassandra Projection library to our project:

 @@dependency [sbt,Maven,Gradle] {
   group=com.lightbend.akka